Mithgal-JH/Mithgal-JH/README.md

 # 👋 About Me

-Computer Science student at **Palestine Polytechnic University**, focused on **Backend Engineering**.
-I build scalable REST APIs and backend systems, with working experience in AI/LLM integration and RAG-based applications.
+Focused on **Backend Engineering**, currently learning **.NET** and building a stronger foundation in REST APIs, clean architecture, and system design.

-I care about clean architecture, maintainable code, and solving real-world problems through solid backend design.
+Interested in writing clean, maintainable code and building reliable backend systems.
+Also exploring **AI and LLM-based applications** alongside my backend development journey.

 ---